Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Background

-which is the so-called \textit{sum-of-correlations} (SUMCORR) formulation for GCCA \cite{hardoon2004canonical,fu2018efficient}.
+where $\Q_i\in\mathbb{R}^{ N_i\times K}$ for $i=1,2$ are two linear operators that transform $\X_i(j,:)\in\mathbb{R}^{1\times N_i}$ for $i=1,2$ such that the resulting $\X_i(j,:)\Q_i\in\mathbb{R}^{1\times K}$ are as similar as possible.
+The constraint is to prevent trivial solutions, e.g., $\Q_i=\bm 0$, from happening.
+When $I>2$ views are present, a {\it generalized} CCA (GCCA) formulation is to change the objective function to $\sum_{i\neq j} \| \X_i \Q_i - \X_j \Q_j \|_{\rm F}^2,$ which is the so-called \textit{sum-of-correlations} (SUMCORR) formulation for GCCA \cite{hardoon2004canonical,fu2018efficient}.
 The SUMCORR formulation has been shown to be NP-hard \cite{rupnik2013comparison}.
 A more tractable formulation is MAX-VAR GCCA.
-The idea of MAX-VAR is as follows: Ideally, (G)CCA hopes to make $\X_i\Q_i$'s identical.
-This motivates to introduce a slack variable $\G$ and rewrite the shared representation-finding problem as follows:
+The idea of MAX-VAR { is to introduce a slack variable $\G$ and rewrite the shared representation-finding problem as follows:}

-The optimal solution of problem \eqref{eq:maxvar_gcca} amounts to finding the $K$ principal eigenvectors of the sum of projection matrices of the views: if $\P = \sum_{i=1}^I \X_i \X_i^\dagger$, then the optimal solution, $\G_{\rm opt}$, is obtained via extracting the first $K$ principal eigenvectors of $\P$ \cite{golub2013matrix,fu2017scalable}.
+{ Let} $\P = \sum_{i=1}^I \X_i \X_i^\dagger$, then the optimal solution, $\G_{\rm opt}$, is obtained via extracting the first $K$ principal eigenvectors of $\P$ \cite{golub2013matrix,fu2017scalable}.
 This solution is not easy to implement when the views are large, but efficient and scalable algorithms were proposed to tackle this challenge; see, e.g., \cite{fu2017scalable,rastogi2015multiview}.
 The algorithm in \cite{fu2017scalable} can be summarized as follows:

-The solution of \eqref{eq:oldGupdate} amounts to computing the singular value decomposition (SVD) of $\sum_{i}\X_i\Q_i^{(r+1)}$.
-The work in \cite{fu2017scalable} showed that these operations are fairly salable if $\X_i$'s are sparse.
+The work in \cite{fu2017scalable} showed that {the above} operations are fairly scalable if $\X_i$'s are sparse.